viviandotdev/ObsidianVault/+ Encounters/screen counts.md

 airbnb
 	home.tsx (tags- components, screens )
 	listing.tsx
-how would i handle shared componnets then?
+how would i handle shared componnets then within the app??

 webscreens.app